bytex-solutions/snamp/docs/configuration.md

 Parameter | Applied to | Meaning
 ---- | ---- | ----
-severity | Event configuration | Overrides severity of notification supplied by managed resource minPoolSize | Managed Resource or Resource Adapter configuration | The number of threads to keep in the pool, even if they are idle maxPoolSize | Managed Resource or Resource Adapter configuration | The maximum number of threads to allow in the pool
+name | Event configuration, Attribute configuration, Operation configuration | Resource-specific name of the attribute, event or operation group | Anything | Name of the group used for grouping resources, adapters, attributes and etc. severity | Event configuration | Overrides severity of notification supplied by managed resource minPoolSize | Managed Resource or Resource Adapter configuration | The number of threads to keep in the pool, even if they are idle maxPoolSize | Managed Resource or Resource Adapter configuration | The maximum number of threads to allow in the pool